blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/VarnaScelestus-Ephemeral_Coins/README.md

 [RoR2 modding discord](https://discord.gg/5MbXZvd) - For help in figuring out the Slab (Lunar Reroller)'s horrible, horrible internal structure, and just being awesome in general!

 ## Changelog

+2.3.3 - Small fix for [RiskUI](https://thunderstore.io/package/Bubbet/RiskUI/) compatibility.

+2.3.2 - Debug additions.

+2.3.1 - Bug fix for 'always on' mode not setting up properly, a small tweak to artifact logic that might address [#16](https://github.com/VarnaScelestus/RoR2/issues/16), fix for some NREs from the HUD hook when exiting a run, and a fix for the starting coins message occuring once for each player instead of just once.

+2.3.0 - Rewrote networking code for syncing coin counts, and cleaned up code surrounding the artifact (it now enables/disables its functions more like vanilla artifacts do).

+2.2.2 - Hopefully the last fix for [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration.
+Minor tweak to try and address multiplayer sync issues.

+2.2.1 - Small fix for [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration.
+Yes, again.

+2.2.0 - Added config option for 'always on' mode.
+Minor hook changes to attempt to fix some incompatibility issues.
+Disabled [ProperSave](https://thunderstore.io/package/KingEnderBrine/ProperSave/) related code due to conceptual issues (see [Issue #8](https://github.com/VarnaScelestus/RoR2/issues/8)).

+2.1.0 - Reworked how coins are tracked internally so that each player has their own count (oversight from 2.0.0 that was causing major bugs).
+Fixed compatibility with [ProperSave](https://thunderstore.io/package/KingEnderBrine/ProperSave/) (I hope) and some errors in how [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration was handled.

+2.0.1 - Fixed thunderstore issue preventing the assetbundle from being loaded.

+2.0.0 - Major codebase refactor.
+Added Artifact of the New Moon, allowing you to toggle whether to use temporary coins on a per run basis without affecting your save file.
+Added [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration.

+1.4.0 - Added THE FROG.

+1.3.0 - Added config setting for minimum drop chance.

+1.2.2 - Internal cleanup; manifest updates

+1.2.1 - Updated to work with SotV expansion

 1.2.0 - Improved compatibility with [ProperSave](https://thunderstore.io/package/KingEnderBrine/ProperSave/).